codewriterbv/intellijidea-recent-project-organizer/README.md

 # Recent Projects Organizer

-> A plugin for the IntelliJ platform to organize the list in "Recent Projects".
+A plugin for the IntelliJ platform to organize the list in "Recent Projects".
 >
-> **WORK IN PROGRESS**

 ## Table of Contents

 * [Description](#description)